fsword/larrow-runner/README.md

 ### testing

-unit test, integration test, system test, etc.)
+Unit test, integration test, system test, etc.
 ```
 $ larrow go <source_url>
 ```

 ### application startup

-make a standalone application and start it(if necessary)
+Make a standalone application and start it(if necessary)
 ```
 $ larrow build server <source_url>
 ```

 ### build image

-use image to speed-up your development
+Use image to speed-up your development

 * build a image of your application
 ```
 $ larrow build image <source_url>
 ```
 * build a image from local LarrowFile
 ```
 $ larrow build image <larrow_file_path>